santese/server-restart/Readme.md

 # Server Restart

-## Work in Progress

 Needed to automatically restart my unraid server if any kernal panics occur.
-I was having issues with macvlan networking  and wanted to way to auto restart if i wasn't home.
+I was having issues with macvlan networking and wanted a way to auto restart it.

-This package requires Dell Idrac to be setup to trigger the restart of the server.
+This package requires Dell iDrac to be setup to trigger the restart of the server.
 It waits for x minutes of packet loss before triggering the reboot.

-Looks for config.yaml in the same directory

 Example config.yaml: